aurora-is-near/intents-swap-widget/docs/configuration.md

 ### `walletSupportedChains`

-A list of blockchain networks supported, or expected to be supported, by the connected wallet(s).
+A list of blockchain networks supported by the connected wallet(s).

 ### `connectedWallets`